Layan...

 The reporter and cameraman from the Australian Broadcasting Corporation were detained and threatened with charges after they approached the Malaysian leader at a public event to which media were invited.

-And Malaysian Insider, an outspoken news website critical of the prime minister, closed this week a few days after the government suspended its operations
+And Malaysian Insider, an outspoken news website critical of the prime minister, closed this week a few days after the government suspended its operations.

 The ABC journalists Linton Besser and Louie Eroglu were held overnight and told they faced charges of "obstructing a public servant" after they allegedly "aggressively tried to approach the prime minister".